magic-research/PLLaVA/README.md

 Follow the following steps to reproduce our results or train your own variant:

 #### 1. Data Preparation
 To train our model from a starting Image-aligned Vision LLM, you would need to download the data first.
 Our data set up is mainly based on the original Videochat2's training data.
 Checkout [Instruction Data](./DATA.md) to prepare the instruction training data.
-Ideally, setting up a root data directory and alter the code here [](./tasks/train/instruction_data.py#6) would accomodate the data for training most smoothly.
+Ideally, setting up a root data directory and alter the code here [](./tasks/train/instruction_data.py#6) would accommodate the data for training most smoothly.

 #### 2. Start Training
 Now you're only a few step away from starting the training.
 Follow the instructions: